This recipe was updated on 11/2/2018, with new images and a few recipe tweaks! It’s even better than the original.

 4. Make sure there's warm food waiting for you at home, or a cozy restaurant worth stopping at when your adventure is over.
 Soup is a great idea.
 Lots of soup, with plenty of spices to heat you up.

-Aren't you feeling warmer just looking at this big bowl of coziness?
+Aren't you feeling warmer just thinking about this big bowl of cozy soup?

 - In a large skillet, or the bottom of your slow cooker, sauté the diced onion, and minced garlic.
 Add the beef, breaking it up into grounds, and cook until browned.
 Once cooked, place in your slow cooker (if it is not already there).

-- Now, add the bell peppers, zucchini, jalapeño, canned tomatoes, chipotle peppers, green chilies, spices and salt to the pot.
+- Now, add the bell peppers, corn, canned tomatoes, chipotle peppers, green chilies, spices and salt to the pot.
 Finally, add the broth.

 - Place the lid on the slow cooker and cook on low for 8 hours.

 - To serve: ladle hot soup into bowls.
-Top with cilantro, jalapeño slices, cheese, and a few plantain chips.
+Top with cilantro, jalapeño slices, lime wedges, and a toasted tortilla strips